 Figure 7.
 Click to see full size image.
 A chart showing the orbital sizes and masses of some of the planets discovered outside of our solar system.
 The yellow dots represent the stars they orbit, and the blue dots represent the planets, though they are of course not to scale.
 The extra-solar planets' masses are given in terms of Jupiter's mass.
 The distances of the planets from the stars they orbit are given in A. U.s. Image from the Exoplanets Website.

 Astronomers are so clever that they've come up with equipment and ways to accurately measure such small redshifts and blueshifts.
-There have been over 350 planets discovered so far (as of August 2009 - odds are it will be up to 400 by the time you read this).
+There have been over 750 planets discovered so far (as of August 2013 - odds are it will be up to 800 by the time you read this).
 However, we should be careful in calling them planets.
 It is possible that some of the objects could actually be very small stars (brown dwarfs), but they usually have masses that are very similar to planets in our solar system.
 Most often the planet's masses are similar to Jupiter or Saturn (hundreds of times the Earth's mass) and are found within 5 AU of the star they orbit.
 If you click here you'll see a graph of many exoplanet masses plotted versus their orbital distances.
 It also shows the masses and distances of planets in our solar system for comparison.
-Only a few planets have been found with masses similar to Uranus or Neptune (10-20 times the Earth's mass).
-The smallest one discovered so far has a mass that is about 8 times that of the Earth's.
+Only a few planets have been found with masses similar to the Earth or smaller.
+The smallest one discovered so far has a mass that is about 100 times less that of the Earth's.
 The masses of these objects aren't known precisely, since the tilt of their orbits makes it difficult to measure the actual size of their orbits.
 At this time, this method will only tell us about the most massive planets, since they will have greatest influence on the stars they orbit.
-It is unlikely that a planet with a mass similar to the Earth's would be detected - it's just too tiny to show up.

 There was a breakthrough in the planet hunting area when the first picture of a extra-solar (outside of our solar system) planet was obtained.
 A planet was found around the star 2MASSWJ1207334-393254 (or 2M1207 for short).
 In this case the planet is large enough to be visible to earth-based telescopes.
 Images of the planet were obtained using the VLT as well as the Hubble Space Telescope.
 In a couple of other cases planets have been "seen" when they have passed in front of or behind the star they orbit, causing a very small eclipse of the star's light.
 In 2008 the Hubble Space Telescope spied a planet around the relatively bright star Fomalhaut, which also has a dusty disk around it.
 And at the exact time that discovery was announced, the folks at the Gemini observatory proved an image of 3 planets around another star!